Kunal-2006/Task-1/README.md

   4. Question 3
            Understood how fall back and sequence node work ,fall back node works will stop when next child gets to be successful if not successful then it will be a failure.
            Understood that Wequence Node works as if it just stops at first child if bwing success or failure.
+#Participation in Maze rover competition
+the competition is very good though there were less people than expected though i coudnt understand what was going something womething i knew which ingnited sparks for me take inrtrest in ROS more.Though we were the team with least duration of getting out of the maze by ourselves manually autonmaous mode was very bad for use since we didnt know any thing about it.